evently-cloud/site/src/blog/why-cirqus-why-now/index.md

 ## What’s Next

-The core of Cirqus is an existing framework I built for another project a few years ago, so I’m cleaning that up so it compiles and does a small subset of what it needs to do to tell the story.
+The core of Cirqus is an existing framework I built for another project a few years ago.
+I’m cleaning that up so it compiles and does a small subset of what it needs to do to tell the story.
 This will be pushed to a repo, release as a v0 and iterated from there.